InRule/Samples/Developer Samples/WindowsContainers/readme.md

 * Catalog management is provided by [inrule-catalog-manager](inrule-catalog-manager/).
 RuleApplications can be viewed, labeled, and promoted.
 Users can be created and modified along with permissions.

-* Catalog database persistence is provided by SQL Server Express and comes from [microsoft/mssql-server-windows-express](https://github.com/Microsoft/sql-server-samples/tree/master/samples/manage/windows-containers/mssql-server-2016-express-sp1-windows)
+* Although most flavors of SQL are supported (SQL Server, MySQL, Oracle, etc.) irCatalog database persistence is provided by SQL Server Express and comes from [microsoft/mssql-server-windows-express](https://github.com/Microsoft/sql-server-samples/tree/master/samples/manage/windows-containers/mssql-server-2016-express-sp1-windows)

 ### Image repository and registry

 Images can be built using the respective dockerfiles in this repository.
-Because the images produced embed the InRule License key into them, you should refrain from making images publically available.
+Take care to protect your license key file by avoiding pushing images containing a license key file to public repositories

 ### Building the images